Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 6. Under the Groundwater tab, change the method to Steady State as shown below:

 7. Under the Shear Strength Reduction tab, when a model is imported from Slide3 the Determine Strength Reduction Factor check box is on automatically.
-If a SSR analysis is not desired turn the Determine Strength Reduction Factor check box off.
+Since an SSR analysis is not part of the scope for this tutorial, turn the Determine Strength Reduction Factor check box off.
+If you are interested in exploring SSR analysis that incorporates groundwater, check out our Relief Well Example manual.

 3.0 Applying Groundwater Boundary Conditions